randomvariable/cluster-api/docs/proposals/20210222-kubelet-authentication.md

 ## Upgrade Strategy

-for the upgrade strategy please refer to the cluster API node bootstrapper proposal
+for the upgrade strategy please refer to the Cluster API node bootstrapper proposal.

 ## Additional Details